5 awesome fashion marketing campaigns examples: get red-carpet ready!

-Here is another example from Grazia women’s magazine.
+Here is another fashion marketing idea from Grazia women’s magazine.
 In partnership with L’Oréal, the magazine asked users to share photos of themselves wearing hippy-style clothes.
 The owner of the best photo won a photoshoot and the publication of her picture in Grazia.

 3. The runway poll

 This fashion campaign is a win-win: your audience has the power to decide, while you get immediate feedback on your products.
 Imagine, for instance, a poll where it would be up to your community to choose which look from your collection should walk the runway in Milan, Paris, New-York or London.
 An excellent way to get your community involved and engaged, but also collect preference data ?

 Everyone love puzzles, they make fantastic interactive marketing campaigns: they engage users and are just created in minutes.
 Try it on yourself with our live-example below: